colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-7.md

 ## Making the game playable

-You can attempt to hardcode your own board state argument when calling the `render` method a `board` object.
+You can attempt to hardcode your own board state argument when calling the `render()` method on the `board` variable.
 The game will render the board state accordingly.

 However, you currently aren't able to update the board state in-game.

-You can do this by listening to clicks.
+One way to update the board state in-game is by responding to clicks on the canvas.

 Unlike with HTML elements, you can't just rely on the built-in DOM events system to handle clicks on our game objects.
-Since you'r drawing on the canvas, you'll have to handle the hit-detection yourself, and come up with your won way of event handling in these objects.
+Since you're drawing on the canvas, you'll have to handle the hit-detection yourself, and come up with your own event handling interface.

 ### Introducing your event handling API

-In this game, you'll detect clicks by listening for the click event on the body of the page then passing the event data to relevant game objects to be processed.
+In this game, you'll detect clicks by listening for the click event on the body of the page then pass the event data to relevant game objects to be processed.

-To get started with this, add a new method to the `GameObject` class called `handleClick`:
+To get started with this, add a new method to the `GameObject` class called `handleClick()`:

 ```js
 export default class GameObject {